What is the Immune System?

 Thymus gland, Spleen and Bone Marrow

-The thymus gland is a small gland in the chest area and it is responsible for producing T-lymphocytes or T-cells (see next section).
+The thymus gland is a small gland in the chest area that's responsible for producing T-lymphocytes or T-cells (see next section).

 The spleen is the largest organ of the lymph system.
 It filters blood and eliminates bacteria and other foreign cells along with worn out red blood cells.